Firm up your travel itinerary to Morehead City for a vacation in North Carolina.

 Capture Morehead’s Community Vibe at Jaycee Park

-The triangular-shaped Jaycee Park is small, but here you can at once capture the community spirit of Moorhead City.
+The triangular-shaped Jaycee Park is small, but here you can at once capture the community spirit of Morehead City.

-This park is located onward the eastern terminus of Evans Street and spreads next to the Moorhead City Waterfront.
+This park is located onward the eastern terminus of Evans Street and spreads next to the Morehead City Waterfront.

 From its perch overlooking Harbor Channel, the view is fantastic, especially during sunsets.